When to Go to the ER vs Urgent Care vs Primary Care

 Eye infections (pink eye) PRIMARY or URGENT

-Eye or head injuries URGENT or ER
+Eye injuries URGENT or ER

 Heart attack symptoms or severe chest pain ER